 Exposed, carbonate rock outcrops and associated xeric rocky slopes provide the requisite habitats for the herbaceous communities of this group.
 These calcareous barrens are scattered throughout the western Virginia Ridge and Valley region, usually occurring on steep, south- to west-facing slopes.
 In The Cedars region of Lee County, "flatrock" limestone barrens are present on gently rolling topography.
 The degree of exposed bedrock cover is variable, and many occurrences have considerable development of thin soils and gravel.
 Soils typically have high pH (> 7.0) and calcium levels; in addition, dolomitic soils have relatively high magnesium levels.

-Warm-season prairie grasses, including big bluestem (Andropogon gerardii), little bluestem (Schizachyrium scoparium), indian grass (Sorghastrum nutans), side-oats grama (Bouteloua curtipendula var. curtipendula), and rough dropseed (Sporobolus clandestinus) characterize the largely herbaceous vegetation.
+Warm-season prairie grasses, including big bluestem (Andropogon gerardii), little bluestem (Schizachyrium scoparium var. scoparium), indian grass (Sorghastrum nutans), side-oats grama (Bouteloua curtipendula var. curtipendula), and rough dropseed (Sporobolus clandestinus) characterize the largely herbaceous vegetation.
 Ebony sedge (Carex eburnea) is also an abundant, sod-forming graminoid at some sites.
-Associated perennial forbs include western silky aster (Symphyotrichum pratense, = Aster pratensis), false boneset (Brickellia eupatorioides var. eupatorioides), eastern indian-paintbrush (Castilleja coccinea), Canada bluets (Houstonia canadensis), tall gay-feather (Liatris aspera var. intermedia), false aloe (Manfreda virginica), southern obedient-plant (Physostegia virginiana ssp. praemorsa), white blue-eyed-grass (Sisyrinchium albidum), hairy wild-petunia (Ruellia humilis), and stiff goldenrod (Oligoneuron rigidum var. rigidum, = Solidago rigida ssp. rigida).
-Pitcher's stitchwort (Minuartia patula var. patula), wiry panic grass (Panicum flexile), sheathed dropseed (Sporobolus vaginiflorus), and other calciphilic annuals are characteristic of exposed, gravelly areas and rock crevices.
-Stunted trees and shrubs such as chinkapin oak (Quercus muhlenbergii), eastern red cedar (Juniperus virginiana var. virginiana), and Carolina buckthorn (Frangula caroliniana) are scattered in the barrens.
+Associated perennial forbs include western silvery aster (Symphyotrichum pratense, = Aster pratensis), false boneset (Brickellia eupatorioides var. eupatorioides), eastern indian paintbrush (Castilleja coccinea), Canada bluets (Houstonia canadensis), tall blazing star (Liatris aspera), rattlesnake-master (Manfreda virginica), southern obedient-plant (Physostegia virginiana ssp. praemorsa), white blue-eyed-grass (Sisyrinchium albidum), low wild-petunia (Ruellia humilis), and stiff goldenrod (Solidago rigida var. rigida).
+Pitcher's stitchwort (Minuartia patula), wiry panic grass (Panicum flexile), poverty dropseed (Sporobolus vaginiflorus), and other calciphilic annuals are characteristic of exposed, gravelly areas and rock crevices.
+Stunted trees and shrubs such as chinquapin oak (Quercus muehlenbergii), eastern red cedar (Juniperus virginiana var. virginiana), and Carolina buckthorn (Frangula caroliniana) are scattered in the barrens.

 Communities in this group are highly localized, small-patch units that are considered state-rare and, in some cases, globally rare.
 Threats include quarrying, grazing, and invasive introduced weeds.Reference: Ludwig (1999).